 490 Coleophora lutipennella (female), reared from the larva above, June 28th 2011.
 Thanks to Harry Beaumont for his time and knowledge in determining the identity of this moth in Jan.2012.

 493 Coleophora serratella, May 26th 08.
-Reared from the larva illustrated above.
+Reared from a larva found in North Dean wood earlier in the month.

 495 Coleophora spinnella agg., first year case on Hawthorn, Copley meadow, May 26th 09.
 This case was formed in the autumn and used by the larva to overwinter in.
 In spring it makes a larger case to continue feeding from.

 495 Coleophora spinnella agg., case on Hawthorn, May 26th 09.
-This second year case was found next to the case illustrated above.
+This second year case was found next to the case pictured above.
 To confirm the species the moth must reared through but unfortunately this one was parasitised.
-Note the mines and "puncture hole" to the right.
+Note the mines and puncture hole to the right.

-504 Coleophora lusciniaepennella case and larva on Goat Willow, the old sewage works at West Vale, Apr.28th 09.
-Again, the mine and puncture hole are visible.
+504 Coleophora lusciniaepennella, feeding signs on Goat Willow at the old sewage works at West Vale, Apr.28th 09.

 504 Coleophora lusciniaepennella, newly emerged adult and case, May 24th 09.
 One of two reared from cases found at West Vale - details as above.

 512 Coleophora binderella case and larva on Silver Birch, North Dean wood, May 12th 2011.
 This tiny case, just 4mm long was only noticed at home after inadvertently collecting it along with its foodplant to feed other larvae.
 The brown upper half of the case was built in the autumn and is what the larva overwinters in.
 The lower green half is the new addition in the spring and is still quite fresh and green.

-526 Larch Case-bearer larva and case on European Larch, Norland golf course, Apr.26th 2010.
-It appears to be common at this site.
+526 Larch Case-bearer larva and case, details as above.
+It appears to be quite common at this site.

 541 Coleophora pyrrhulipennella case and larva, North Dean wood, May 6th 08.
 One of three swept from Heather by Paul Talbot.